Fiona Foley

 Wide Angle: Lateral perspectives from coastal Queensland, Rockhampton Art Gallery, Queensland

-Shield + Show, Perc Tucker Regional Gallery, Townsville
+Shield + Show, Perc Tucker Regional Gallery, Townsville, Queensland

 Meridian: Focus on contemporary Australian art, Museum of Contemporary Art, Sydney